etheleon/pymegan/README.md

      └── inputFile.daa / inputFile.m8
 ```

+## Others

+### parseMEGAN

-If you already have the outputs from blast2lca:
+If you already have the outputs from blast2lca, and you want to combine the annotations (ko and taxonomy for analysis)

 ```
 usage: parseMEGAN [-h] [--verbose] root sampledir sample taxonomy kegg